neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/js-forms.md

 - understanding the input event
 - knowing how to focus an input field programmatically
 - knowing how to reset a form

 ---

+### Default Behavior of Form Submit

+If you click the submit button of a form, it triggers the following default behavior:

+- The form sends a GET request with names and their values as prop inside an URL like `/?firstName=value1&lastName=value2&...`.
+- The page is reloaded and thus the data is lost for us.

+---